usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/docs/Programming_Guide.md

 There are helper classes in V2X Hub API that assist in decoding a J2735 encoded payload.
 For example, if the type of the message is “J2735” and the subtype is “BSM”, then the BsmEncodedMessage class can be used to decode the hexstring payload to a BsmMessage class.
 The decoded message contents can be manipulated through the C-style structures generated from the ASN1C tool, or through its XML representation.
 See the TmxJ2735Message section in Appedix C for more information on the J2735 message structure.

 In order to directly use the `OnMessageReceived()` function, the programmer must be able to correctly decode the incoming messages.
-However, with the specific message type handling, the decode is done automatically by the default `OnMessageReceived()` function in PluginClient.
+However, with the specific message type handling, the decode is done automatically by the default `OnMessageReceived()` function in PluginClientClockAware.
 Therefore, simply registering for a BsmMessage would ensure that the call back to the BSM handler function would contain an already decoded BsmMessage.

 In the Example Plugin, the three handler functions are set to receive: a MapDataMessage, which is the decoded version of the J2735 MAP message; a DecodedBsmMessage, which is an exploded JSON version of the J2735 BSM; and a DataChangeMessage, which is an internal message for denoting that a monitored value has been changed.